 - PO-1.
-Apply knowledge of Computing fundamentals, mathematical principles and domain knowledge in the field of computer applications. - PO-2.
-Ability to analyze the literature of the domain, understands, identify and formulate problem definition and solve problems - PO-3.
-Design and develop solutions for small, medium and complex computing problems, and evaluate systems, components, or processes that meet specified needs with appropriate consideration for public, cultural, societal, and economical considerations. - PO-4.
-Use research based knowledge and methods to analyze and design of unfamiliar problems to provide valid solutions and conclusions. - PO-5.
-Ability to use techniques, latest tools and skills necessary for development of Computer applications or real world problems. - PO-6.
-Work as professionals with ethical values, cyber regulations and moral behaviors. - PO-7.
-Engage in self learning the new technical concepts and domain for continual development as a computing professional to keep in pace with the changes in technologies. - PO-8.
-Apply the management principles for managing projects as a member in a team, leader in a team and as an individual for different domains considering financial factors. - .PO-9.
-Communicate effectively about system development activities in both verbal and written form with the stake holders of the system and with society. - PO-10.
-Assess the local and global impact of software solutions on societal context, individuals and organizations. - PO-11.
-Perform effectively as individual, in team and in diverse environment. - PO-12.
-Identify innovative ideas to succeed as an employee or entrepreneur using timely opportunity to create value and wealth for the betterment of the individual and society at large.
+Computational knowledge: Apply knowledge of Computing fundamentals, mathematics and domain knowledge in the field of computer applications. - PO-2.
+Problem Analysis: Ability to understand, identify, analyze, formulate and solve the problems. - PO-3.
+Design/development of solutions: Design and develop solutions for complex computing problems, and evaluate systems, components, or processes that meet specified needs with appropriate consideration for public, cultural, societal, and economical considerations. - PO-4.
+Conduct investigations on complex Computing problems: Use research based knowledge and methods to analyze and design of unfamiliar problems to provide valid solutions and conclusions. - PO-5.
+Explore modern tool: Ability to use techniques and skills necessary for computer applications. - PO-6.
+Professional Ethics: Work as professionals with ethical values and moral behaviors. - PO-7.
+Life-long Learning and updation: To engage in independent and life-long technical learning to keep in pace with the changes in technologies. - PO-8.
+Project management and finance: Demonstrate knowledge and understanding of the computing Problems and solutions of one's own work, as a member or as a member in a team, considering Management and financial factors. - PO-9.
+Communication proficiency: Ability to communicate effectively - PO-10.Global Societal and Economical Concern: Ability to apply the impact of computer applications in global, economic, environmental and societal context. - PO-11.Individual and Team work: Ability to function individually, in team and in multi-disciplinary environment. - PO-12.Innovation and Entrepreneurship: Identify a timely opportunity and using innovation to pursue that opportunity to create value and wealth for the betterment of the individual and society at large.